Accounting Apprenticeships

 Discover the Damar approach

 At Damar Training, our extensive experience in accounting apprenticeships allows us to partner effectively with employers to deliver long-term value.
-If you’re new to apprenticeships, we understand that there’s a lot of information to consider.
-But what sets us apart is our passion and dedication to building stronger finance teams by supporting motivated individuals to excel in accountancy.
+What sets us apart is our passion and dedication to building stronger finance teams by supporting motivated individuals to excel in accountancy.

-We deliver high-quality online and paper-based resources, provided by Kaplan.
-We also deliver specialist workshops structured for AAT that take place every 2-3 weeks (or every week during the AAT units on the level 2 programme).
+- Our resources: We deliver high-quality online and paper-based resources, provided by Kaplan, and deliver specialist workshops structured for AAT

-Our incredibly experienced team is there to support and empower you and your apprentice on every step of the learning journey.
-All of our AAT subject specialists are qualified and experienced accounting professionals.
+- Our people: All of our AAT subject specialists are qualified and experienced accounting professionals.

-Damar’s integrated approach ensures a seamless enrolment and onboarding experience that seamlessly transitions into well-paced, digestible learning modules that are easily accessible for your accounting apprentices.
+- Our processes: Damar’s integrated approach ensures a seamless enrolment and onboarding experience that seamlessly transitions into well-paced learning modules

 “The accounting apprentices at provide invaluable day-to-day support to our teams.
 They use and build upon their learning, adding immediate value to our business.
 These apprenticeships allow for future progression within our firm and they are helping to shape our future workforce.